braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/create_a_canvas/canvas_comments.md

 ---
-nav_title: Commenting in Canvas
+nav_title: Commenting
 article_title: Commenting in Canvas
-permalink: "/canvas_comments/"
+alias: "/canvas_comments/"
-hidden: true
+page_order: 0.5
+page_type: reference
 description: "This reference article covers how to create and manage comments in your Canvases."
+tool: Canvas
 ---

 # Commenting in Canvas

-Comments in Canvases can be a great collaborative space for your marketing team to identify, discuss, and review the finer details for your Canvases.
+> Comments in Canvases can be a great collaborative space for your marketing team to identify, discuss, and review the finer details for your Canvases.
 As you build out a Canvas, you can make and manage comments to identify these areas that may require additional feedback from your colleagues.

-{% alert important %}
-Commenting in Canvas is currently in early access.
-Contact your Braze account manager if you're interested in participating in this early access.
-{% endalert %}

 ![][1]{: style="float:right;max-width:70%;margin-left:15px;"}